On the asymptotic expansion for the relative Reshetikhin-Turaev invariants of fundamental shadow link pairs: Introduction

-Note that in Theorem \ref{mainthm}, instead of $O(1/r)$, we only get $O(1/\sqrt{r})$, which is expected to be improved.
-This, nonetheless, verifies the leading order term in Conjecture \ref{CRRT} for all the pair $(M,L)$ described above with small cone angle.
-Moreover, since doing rational surgery on fundamental shadow link complements provides more possible way to obtain the same closed oriented 3-manifold, we obtain more possible testing examples to solve the Chen-Yang's volume conjecture. \begin{corollary} Conjecture \ref{conj} is true for all the pair $(M,L)$ described as above, with small cone angles. \end{corollary}
+Since doing rational surgery on fundamental shadow link complements provides more possible way to obtain the same closed, oriented 3-manifold, we obtain more possible testing examples to solve the Chen-Yang's volume conjecture.
+The following result follows immediately from Theorem \ref{mainthm} and \ref{mainthmlarge}.

-We give a remark that if we can drop the condition that $q_i$'s are odd, then the pair $(M,L)$ in Theorem~\ref{mainthm} and Corollary \ref{Cor} will cover all pairs $(M,L)$ with $M\setminus L$ homeomorphic to some fundamental shadow link complements.
+\begin{theorem} Conjecture \ref{conj} is true for all the pair $(M,L)$ with $M\setminus L$ homeomorphic to some fundamental shadow link complement, with small cone angles. \end{theorem}